WINTER 2026 Applications Closed. In the future apply here.

-JBH471 - Worlds Colliding: The History and Ecology of Exploration, Contact, and Exchange.
+The Course: JBH471 • Worlds Colliding - The History and Ecology of Exploration, Contact, and Exchange.

 The Trip: Dominican Republic Winter Reading Week

 Spend eight days with classmates, Professor Mairi Cowan of the Department of Historical Studies, and Professor Christoph Richter of the Biology Department observing the impacts of early modern globalization on the island of Hispaniola.
-Explore the Columbian Exchange in the city of Santo Domingo through touring museums like the Museo Alcázar de Colón, the oldest viceregal residence in the Americas, and historic sites like the Catedral de Santa María la Menor, one of the oldest Christian churches in the Americas.
+Explore the Columbian Exchange in the city of Santo Domingo through touring museums and historic sites.
+Examine how the Exchange has altered habitats and ecosystems during our visits to terrestrial and marine parks.
 Then, during your ecological exploration, get out of the city and explore marine areas and parks.
 Examine how native and invasive species interact in the present-day ecosystems.
 Consider which species were brought intentionally and which were brought over by accident, and how both have come to shape the current system.
 Have the opportunity to reflect with your faculty members on the relationships between history, ecology and early modern exchange, both in your observations from the Dominican Republic and as you relate it back to your learning within the course.

 Why Participate